Understanding and Improving Communication Performance in Multi-node LLM Inference: Optimized Multi-node All-reduce

 \subsubsection{Fused Payloads for Step Synchronization}

-At each recursive-doubling step, synchronization is required between peers to ensure completion of remote data receipt before it's local reduction.
-A naive approach is to use NVSHMEM's \texttt{put\_with\_signal} and \texttt{wait\_until} primitives.
-However, we found that these explicit signaling primitives introduce non-trivial latency overheads, particularly on Slingshot.
-The root cause lies in NVSHMEM's current libfabric implementation, where \texttt{put\_with\_signal} relies on software fences instead of the hardware fences and message ordering available on Slingshot.
+At each recursive-doubling step, peers need to synchronize to ensure the completion of remote data receipt before performing local reduction.
+A straightforward approach is to use NVSHMEM's explicit signaling primitives --- \texttt{put\_with\_signal} and \texttt{wait\_until}.
+However, these primitives introduce non-trivial latency overheads, particularly on Slingshot networks.
+The root cause lies in NVSHMEM's current libfabric implementation, where \texttt{put\_with\_signal} relies on software fences instead of Slingshot's hardware fences and message ordering capabilities.

-To avoid explicit signaling, we adopt NCCL's low-latency \texttt{LL} protocol design, fusing data and synchronization flags into a single 8B payload (4B data + 4B flag).
-This granularity ensures atomic and ordered delivery of each data word and it's flag, on both Slingshot and InfiniBand.
+To avoid explicit signaling, we adopt NCCL's low-latency \texttt{LL} protocol design, fusing data and synchronization flags into a single 8\,B payload (4\,B data + 4\,B flag).
+This granularity ensures atomic and ordered delivery of each data word and its flag, on both Slingshot and InfiniBand.
 Fused payloads also allow reductions to begin immediately upon receipt (at a warp level), enabling fine-grained progress and synchronization without extra communication overhead.